Prefer to dive right into code? Check the relation project in the example repo.

 .

 There is a slight difference if you require a one-to-many (1:N) or many-to-many (N:M) relation.
 A 1:N relation is like the example above where a customer can have multiple orders, but an order is only associated with a single customer.
-An example for an N:M relation are students and teachers: students can have classes by several teachers but a teacher can also instruct several students.
+An example for an N:M relation is students and teachers: students can have classes by several teachers but a teacher can also instruct several students.

-To define a one-to-many relation, you need to annotate your relation property with @Backlink.
+.
 It links back to a to-one relation in the target object.
-Using the customer and orders example, we can modify the customer class to have a to-many relation to the customers orders:
+Using the customer and orders example, we can modify the customer class to have a to-many relation to the customer's orders:

-Let’s add some orders together with a new customer.
-The ToMany implements the Java List interface, so we can simply add orders to it:
+implements the Java List interface, so we can simply add orders to it:

-If the order entities do not yet exist in the database, the ToMany will put them.
-If they already exist, the ToMany will only create the relation (but not put them).
+will put them.
+If they already exist, it will only create the relation (but not put them).
 See further below for details about updating relations.

 Note: if your entities use self-assigned IDs with @Id(assignable = true)